Detrended Price Oscillator (DPO) Strategy and Usage

 Conclusion

 The Detrended Price Oscillator is neither a momentum indicator nor a trend indicator.
 Rather it shows the peaks and troughs on the chart.
-As this is not a trend indicator it is hard to get a buy sell signal based of this indicator alone.
+As this is not a trend indicator it is hard to get a buy-sell signal based on this indicator alone.
 But if we know the current trend of the market we can use this indicator for timing our entries.
-In the Indian charting softwares, TradingView shows a reliable DPO.
+In the Indian charting software, TradingView shows a reliable DPO.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.